-The island of Hawaii is the only place in the United States where the climate is the perfect combination of heat and moisture to grow arabica coffee beans.
+The climate on the island of Hawaii iis the perfect combination of heat and moisture to grow arabica coffee beans.
 Kona’s coffee-growing region is on the Hualalai and Maunaloa volcanic slopes in the North and South Kona Districts, making this coffee rare, desirable, and thus expensive.

 Most Kona coffee is produced on small family farms of just a few acres each.
 There are more than 600 such farms in the Kona district that generate more than 2 million pounds of coffee beans each year.
 The harvest, all done by hand, is from August to January.

 Start at the Kona Coffee Living History Farm, operated by the Kona Historical Society.
 Here, you could see a Kona Nightingale, the donkeys that could carry up to 400 pounds of coffee from the field to drying platforms.
 After World War II, they were replaced with jeeps.
 Hands-on activities at the farm — depending on the season — can include picking or roasting coffee beans.